ArticySoftware/Articy3ImporterForUnreal/README.md

 # Features

-This importer provides a working foundation for integrating articy:draft content into Unreal Engine projects.
+This importer provides a working foundation for integrating articy:draft X content into Unreal Engine projects.
 You can expect the following features including but not limited to:

  * Everything accessible via **C++** and **Blueprint**
  * **Flow player** for automatic configurable flow traversal as an actor component